7 Best Running Shoes For Wide Feet in 2024

 The Boston 12 features a dual-density midsole made using their Lightstirke 2.0, and Lightstrike Pro foams, the latter of which is a speedster’s dream.
 Scoring a durometer reading of 18.5 HA, it’s 23.5% softer than average, though that’s not what makes it special.
 As the foam compresses, it feels like it’s storing up potential energy for an explosive rebound that propels us forward without feeling overly springy or bouncy.

-Using our caliper, we measured the toebox to be 101.9 mm wide at its widest point and 78.2 mm at the big toe.
+Using our calliper, we measured the toebox to be 101.9 mm wide at its widest point and 78.2 mm at the big toe.
 This is 3.8 mm and 1.1 mm wider than the average toebox respectively, and means that the Boston 12 should be wide enough to accommodate most foot shapes with adequate room for toe splay.

-The Boston 12 favors forefoot/midfoot strikers.
+The Boston 12 favours forefoot/midfoot strikers.
 With its midsole measuring only 86 mm wide, it’s 4.1 mm narrower than average.
 This affords heel strikers much less of a landing platform than their forefoot striking counterparts.
 As such the shoe will feel much less stable at high speeds, especially when cornering.

 Pros